 We will provide a travel cot for our youngest guests, which can be accommodated in either bedroom.
 We also have a bed guard, high chair, baby monitor and toy box and books for younger children.

 The Hideaway is situated in a very quiet lane in the oldest part of Broadstairs, with many flint-walled buildings dating back to the 18th century and earlier.
 There is a private shared garden for the sole use of residents, in addition to the Hideaway's own private walled courtyard, with seating.
 The garden offers benches, a summer house, and plenty of space for a barbecue or to exercise children!
 As the garden is shared, we ask that guests use it with consideration and respect.

 We are unable to offer off-street parking, but there is unrestricted parking in the road outside the Hideaway, and in neighbouring streets.
 In addition, there is a pay and display car park less than one minute's walk away.

-We regret that due to the nature of the apartment, it is unsuitable for guests with limited mobility.
+We regret that due to steep steps down to the front door, we would advise that The Hideaway may be unsuitable for guests with limited mobility.
 We are sorry but we are unable to accept pets.